awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 batchtransformjob.sagemaker.aws.amazon.com "xgboost-mnist" deleted
 ```

-This command removes the batch transform job from your Kubernetes cluster, as well as stops them in Amazon SageMaker\.
-Jobs that have stopped or completed do not incur any charges for Amazon SageMaker resources\.
-Delete takes about 2 minutes to clean up the resources from Amazon SageMaker\.
+This command removes the batch transform job from your Kubernetes cluster, as well as stops them in SageMaker\.
+Jobs that have stopped or completed do not incur any charges for SageMaker resources\.
+Delete takes about 2 minutes to clean up the resources from SageMaker\.

-**Note**: Amazon SageMaker does not delete batch transform jobs\.
-Stopped jobs continue to show on the Amazon SageMaker console\.
+**Note**: SageMaker does not delete batch transform jobs\.
+Stopped jobs continue to show on the SageMaker console\.

 ## Real\-time inference<a name="real-time-inference"></a>

 HostingDeployments support creating and deleting an endpoint, as well as updating an existing endpoint\.
-The hosting deployment operator reconciles your specified hosting deployment job spec to Amazon SageMaker by creating models, endpoint\-configs and endpoints in Amazon SageMaker\.
-You can learn more about Amazon SageMaker inference in the Amazon SageMaker [CreateEndpoint API documentaiton](https://docs.aws.amazon.com/sagemaker/latest/dg/API_CreateEndpoint.html)\.
+The hosting deployment operator reconciles your specified hosting deployment job spec to SageMaker by creating models, endpoint\-configs and endpoints in SageMaker\.
+You can learn more about SageMaker inference in the SageMaker [CreateEndpoint API documentaiton](https://docs.aws.amazon.com/sagemaker/latest/dg/API_CreateEndpoint.html)\.

 ### Configure a HostingDeployment Resource<a name="configure-a-hostingdeployment-resource"></a>